TW: racist microaggressions, violence, child abuse, accidental manipulation/unreality

 Will snorted, pulling up my box of books.
 “I see why you work alone.
 You’d terrorize your assistants.”

 I just opened my notebook, sticking my pen into my mouth.
 The most recent pages were notes I’d taken on the concept of faeries.
 I could still hear Kiera’s growl in my ears.
 I am the monster under your bed.
+The Internet had helped a bit—although how much of it was true, I had no idea.
+I just wanted to work off of something.
 So I exhaled, and hoped I didn’t sound crazy.

 “Okay, so, superpowers are a thing.
 I’ve spent the last two weeks coming to terms with this.”